Configuration Tutorial

 import com.oracle.labs.mlrg.olcut.config.json.JsonConfigFactory;

-By default OLCUT's ConfigurationManager only understands XML files, the snippet below adds JSON support to all ConfigurationManagers in the running JVM.
+By default OLCUT's ConfigurationManager only understands XML files, this snippet adds JSON support to all ConfigurationManagers in the running JVM.
 It can be added dynamically on the command line by supplying --config-file-format <fully-qualified-class-name> where the class name is for example com.oracle.labs.mlrg.olcut.config.json.JsonConfigFactory, if you're using OLCUT's CLI options processing.

 In [4]: